Sarah Everard vigil: Met Police appeal against High Court ruling

 "This is why we feel we must seek permission to appeal the judgment in order to resolve what's required by law when policing protests and events in the future."

+Activist and co-founder of Reclaim These Streets (RTS) Jamie Klingler urged the Metropolitan Police to "learn the law".

+Responding to news of the appeal, Ms Klingler wrote in a tweet: "I'm not going to pretend I am not furious.
+They want us to give up.
+They want to exhaust us."

-At a two-day hearing at the High Court in January, Jessica Leigh, Anna Birley, Henna Shah and Jamie Klingler argued that decisions made by the force in advance of the planned vigil amounted to a breach of their right to freedom of speech and assembly.
+At a two-day hearing at the High Court in January, Ms Klingler and three others argued that decisions made by the force in advance of the planned vigil amounted to a breach of their right to freedom of speech and assembly.

 The judgment was described by their solicitor as "a victory for women".

-Reclaim These Streets (RTS) had planned the socially-distanced vigil for the 33-year-old, near to where she went missing in Clapham.
+RTS had planned the socially-distanced vigil for the 33-year-old, near to where she went missing in Clapham.

 Almost a year to the day on from the 13 March 2021 vigil, two senior judges released their findings that the Met's actions were "not in accordance with the law".